-After the peice has been designed, the leather is measured and cut to size with a blade, the pattern is then tooled onto the leather by hand.
-The stain is applied and and edges are hand burnished.
+There are many steps involved when making leather items by hand.
+The leather is measured and cut to size, the pattern is then tooled onto the leather, stain is applied and and edges are hand burnished.
 The position of every stitch is carefully planned, pre-punched, then placed with care.
 There are no machines involved in this process.

 Using leather as a canvas, I am able to preserve my artwork into something that will last a lifetime.
 Find out more about each step of the process below.